Seongwon20/hello-git/README.md

-this is the README file for the Hello-world project.
+This is the README file for the Hello-world project.